ugoproto/ugodoc/docs/Codecademy SQL, Analyzing Business Metrics.md

 ## Specifying Comments

 - Line comment.
-This is indicated by two negative signs (eg. ).
+This is indicated by two negative signs.
 The remainder of the text on the line is the comment.
 - Block comment.
-The start of the block comment is indicated by /*, the end of the comment by the same string.
+The start of the block comment is indicated by `/*`, the end of the comment by the same string.
 A block comment can cover text in part of a line, or can span multiple lines.
-- Rem or @.
+- `Rem` or `@`.
 For Oracle, a line starting with either REM or @ is a comment line.

 ## Avanced Aggregates